LAHumphreys/ELf64-Linker/Libraries/libUtils/README.md

 </td><td>

 - StdReader
-  + Provides a wrtier implementation of the IO interface, based on a reference to a std::ofstream
+  + Provides a wrtier implementation of the IO interface, based on a reference to a std::ostream
 - OFStreamWriter
   + Extends the ofstream reader object to implement the writer IO interface
 </td><tr>